BTU-Women-AI-Python-course/Btu_Python_Lecture_18/pagination.md

              return paginator.get_paginated_response(page)
      ```

+   **Navigation Example**:
+   - `/api/my-endpoint/?limit=10&offset=20` (Fetch 10 results starting from the 21st record)
+   - `/api/my-endpoint/?limit=5&offset=0` (Fetch the first 5 results)

 3. **CursorPagination**:
-   - This style is based on a cursor (a unique field, such as an ID), allowing more efficient pagination by providing a pointer to the next set of results.
+   - This style uses a cursor (a unique field such as an ID) to provide a pointer to the next set of results, making pagination more efficient.
    - **Usage**:
      ```python
      from rest_framework.pagination import CursorPagination